It’s Super Bowl Sunday: are you not entertained?

 NEW YORK (AP) — Super Bowl Sunday is kicking off.
 Prepare to be entertained… by the ads.

-Each year’s slate of Super Bowl ads offer a snapshot of the American psyche.
+Each year’s slate of Super Bowl ads offers a snapshot of the American psyche.
 Forty-plus brands have shelled out millions for the chance to win over live-TV viewers of Super Bowl 53 with a combination of humor, celebrities and heartfelt messages.

 They’re aiming to capture the attention of the 100 million viewers expected to tune in on Sunday.
-Many marketers have already released their ads online but there will still be a few surprises from Google, Bud Light and others.
+Many marketers released their ads online in the days before the game but there were still a few surprises from Google, Bud Light and others.

 Most Read Business Stories